Emergency food relief in a conflict zone

 Access constraints continue to pose a serious challenge to international agencies especially where conflict is intense.
 Millions of people do not know where their next meal is coming from.
 Yet, a network of local NGOs are able to provide food to food-insecure families in five different cities affected by conflict that international relief efforts are not reaching.
 This includes people who have been internally displaced from the fighting.

-A gift of $90 provides a food basket with 2 weeks basic emergency food supplies for a ‘food-insecure’ family of 5 in an area of conflict.
-The food basket includes 25 kg of flour, 15 kgs of rice, 4 litres of oil, 6 cans of beans, as well as tea, pasta, dates, sugar and other items according to the needs of the people in each city.
+A gift of $100 provides a food basket with 2 weeks’ worth of basic emergency food supplies for a ‘food-insecure’ family of 5 in an area of conflict.
+The food basket includes flour, rice, oil, beans, tea, pasta, dates, sugar and other items according to the needs of the people in each city.

 All donations of $2 or more are tax-deductible in Australia.